Opinions, knowledge and resources from China Checkup's expert contributors

-Introduced in October 2015, the new 18-digit Chinese business registration number is being quickly adopted by companies across Mainland China.
+Introduced in October 2015, the new 18-digit Chinese business registration number has now been adopted by companies across Mainland China.

 Appearing on the Chinese business license, this new number is the most clear manifestation of the huge overhaul of the company registration system, carried out by authorities in their impressive modernization drive.

-If you have been surprised to find out that your supplier in China has a new registration number, this article provides explanations and should offer some reassurance.
+If you have been surprised to find out that your supplier in China has a new registration number, or have been asked to record this number on shipments, this article provides explanations and should offer some reassurance.

 As such, the Chinese business registration number was just one of 3 important registration numbers, because the organization code and tax registration certificates also had their own.